Akofa Edjeani Asiedu: Career

 Edjeani is an actress by profession, she studied Performing Arts at the University of Ghana.
 She has acted in several Ghanaian and Nigerian-Ghanaian movies since mid 1990s.
 In 1995, she acted in For Better For Worse, 2015 she featured in the British-Ghanaian award-winning movie, The Cursed Ones.
 She was a member of the Interim Governing Council of the Ghana Culture Forum.

+Akofa was given a special recognition and inducted into the Golden Movie Walk of Fame.

 Personal life

 Edjeani was married to Robert Asiedu for over 20 years, the couple later separated and divorced.
 In July 2018, she made it known in an interview with Deloris Frimpong Manso, on her show, The Delay Show that she was divorced but dating and planning to remarry.
+She is the younger sister of Constance Ama Emefa Edjeani-Afenu.
 She has two children.

 Other ventures

 Edjeani runs a restaurant in Kanda, Accra, as at 2016 she made it known in an interview that set up the restaurant 17 years ago to sell food to support her family.